 Having an addiction to sex involves engaging in compulsive and harmful sexual behavior, fantasies or thoughts.
 It can manifest in a range of actions such as:

 - Compulsive masturbation

 - Multiple affairs

 Just like a person with a compulsive disorder for overeating, or drug and alcohol addiction, the brain urges a person with a sexual addiction with obsessive thoughts about sex.
 They are unable to stop viewing pornography at work, for example, despite the possibility of losing their job.

 Over time, the person feels their survival depends on engaging in the behavior.
 The brain’s reward system overrules common sense decisions.
 Brain changes cause the person to become preoccupied with sex to the exclusion of other interests.
-Only sex addiction treatment can break this preoccupation.
+Only help from our sexual addiction treatment center can break this preoccupation.

 Many factors contribute to sexual addiction.
 Some may have a history of abuse, trauma or a history of another addiction.
 Others are attached to biochemical problems that produce rewards for engaging in self-destructive behaviors.